alirezaazadi/SimpleChatroom/README.md

 # SimpleChatroom

+This is my network course project and my first serious effort in building a graphical application :)

-This is my network course project, i used from Java and JavaFX to impliment it and used some extra libraries :
+I used from Java and JavaFX to impliment it and used some extra libraries :

 JavaFX Material Design Library : [JFoenix](https://github.com/jfoenixadmin/JFoenix)